-- A surgery scheduler will call you with your pre-op date and time; PLEASE make sure your contact information remains current in the UNC hospital system
+- A surgery scheduler will call you with your pre-op date and time; PLEASE make sure we have the right contact information.

-- Report any signs of illness or temperature that occur within 3 days prior to surgery to the ENT office (919) 966-6484
+- Let us know about any signs of illness or temperature that occur within 3 days before surgery to the ENT office (919) 966-6484.

-- Do not give your child aspirin or aspirin containing products within 2 weeks prior to surgery as it acts as a blood thinner
+- Do not give your child aspirin or aspirin containing products within 2 weeks before surgery as it acts as a blood thinner.

-- Your child should have nothing to eat after midnight the day before surgery and only limited clear liquids the day of surgery
+- Your child should have nothing to eat after midnight the day before surgery and only small amounts of clear liquids the day of surgery.

-- Cochlear implant surgery typically lasts 3-4 hours.
-Children are usually discharged the day of surgery but parents should come prepared to stay overnight in the event that your child is not discharged for unpredictable reasons
+- Cochlear implant surgery lasts about 3-4 hours.
+Children are usually sent home the day of surgery but parents should come prepared to stay overnight.

-- Your child will wear hospital pajamas for the surgery but bring clothes to wear home.
-A shirt that buttons or zips up the front is optimal as the bandage will be too large for a pullover type shirt
+- Your child will wear hospital clothes for the surgery but bring his or her own clothes to wear home.
+A shirt that buttons or zips up the front is best as the bandage will be too big for a pullover type shirt.

-- A nurse will teach you how to care for the incision and dressing at home.
-Keep the area clean and dry until your child returns to the doctor to have the stitches and bandage removed about 7 days after surgery
+- A nurse will teach you how to care for the stitches and bandages at home.
+Keep the area clean and dry until your child returns to the doctor to have the stitches and bandage taken off about 7 days after surgery.

-- Initial stimulation of the device will take place approximately 4 weeks following surgery.
-Your child may continue to wear his or her hearing aid in the opposite ear if desired.
-Discuss this with your audiologist.
+- We will turn on the device about 4 weeks after surgery.
+Your child may continue to wear his or her hearing aid in the other ear.
+Talk about this with your audiologist.